HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Documentation/Statistics/Material/MaterialStatistics-Excel.md

 ![alt text](MaterialStatistics-Excel-07.jpg)

-Close Query Editor: Once you have made any necessary changes to the table and columns, you can close the Query Editor and return to Excel.
+Once you have made any necessary changes to the table and columns, you can close the Query Editor and return to Excel.

 ![alt text](MaterialStatistics-Excel-08.jpg)